s-dahal/build-parent/README.md

 Automation/Devops Team

 ## Issues and Contributions
-Technical and non-technical issues can be reported to the GitHub [Issue Tracker](https://github.com/ikmdev/build-parent/issues).
+Technical and non-technical issues can be reported to the [Issue Tracker](https://github.com/ikmdev/build-parent/issues).

 Contributions can be submitted via pull requests.
 Please check the [contribution guide](doc/how-to-contribute.md) for more details.